iancondoit/MultiMind/USER_GUIDE.md

 9. The PM processes completions with `./multimind.py complete`
 10. The PM updates directives and roadmaps for the next phase
 11. The cycle continues with another sync operation

+## Template System

+MultiMind uses a standardized template system with placeholders to generate project-specific files:

+### Template Placeholders

+Templates use these special placeholders:

+- `{{PROJECT_NAME}}`: Replaced with the actual project name

+### Template Locations

+- Advisory templates: `MultiMindPM/templates/advisories/`
+- Archive templates: `MultiMindPM/templates/archives/`
+- Decision templates: `MultiMindPM/templates/decisions/`
+- Completion script template: `MultiMindPM/templates/complete_phase.py`

+These templates are used to generate standardized documents across all projects while keeping project-specific information consistent.

+## Active vs. Template Projects

+MultiMind distinguishes between template projects and active projects:

+- **Template Projects**: ProjectOne, ProjectTwo, and ProjectThree are considered template projects
+- **Active Projects**: Any other project, or template projects that have a status.md file

+Commands like `sync`, `gather`, and `create-scripts` automatically skip inactive template projects, focusing only on projects with actual development activity.